Revealed Bayesian Persuasion

 In the opposite direction of Theorem \ref{KGperstest}, the standard tool of revealed preference theory, Farkas' lemma, yields a vector of constants from the alternative of NBPS.
 Indeed, these constants can be interpreted directly as the values of $u(a,\omega)$ and $\lambda_A$ needed for optimal persuasion as in Proposition \ref{KG}.
 Thus one can find the relevant payoffs and hyperplanes by construction.

-It is interesting to note that, unlike other characterizations of Bayesian persuasion (e.g. \cite{Kamenica2011}), the present axiomatization does not require an explicit tiebreaking rule of the receiver's choice \footnote{Of course, I do assume in favor of the sender in the case that the sender is indifferent to information revelation that would lead to multiple actions being chosen.
+\textbf{Remark 1:} It is interesting to note that, unlike other characterizations of Bayesian persuasion (e.g. \cite{Kamenica2011}), the present axiomatization does not require an explicit tiebreaking rule of the receiver's choice \footnote{Of course, I do assume in favor of the sender in the case that the sender is indifferent to information revelation that would lead to multiple actions being chosen.
 However, as stated in Section 3, this is more in the spirit of standard nondegeneracy axioms, in order to rule out indifference between all possible actions.} as appears in \cite{Kamenica2011}.
 Indeed, such a tiebreaking rule would be ill-defined in the absence of a direct preference relation over outcomes, as the dataset only consists of state-dependent stochastic choices. \footnote{Recall that we are referring to a breaking of ties of the \emph{decision maker's} preferences in favor of the sender, and so the flexibility to break indifferences of the \emph{sender} due to incomplete data is not relevant to the tie-breaking rule in question.